 You have a spouse and one of you is 50 or older.

-You are part of a low-income household (composed of workers, students, social assistance recipients, etc.) with at least one dependent child.
+You are part of a low-income household with at least one dependent child.

-Tax credits, deductions and programs for low-income individuals and families
+Tax credits, deductions and programs for low-income people and families

 Refundable tax credit